douglaswlee/douglaswlee.github.io/_posts/2018-10-02-Reddit Gradschool.md

 * **TopOP**, using Topic and OP features, and
 * **All**, using all features.

 After using `StandardScaler` to standardize all features for all models (as by default, scikit-learn Logistic Regression has built-in regularization), I set aside the most recent 15% of the data as a holdout set while training over the remaining.
 I split this data further into a series of training and validation sets, starting from the earliest 65% of this set through the earliest 85% in single-percentage point increments -- so 21 splits in all.
 Each model was evaluated over these splits using a modification of the [F1 score](https://en.wikipedia.org/wiki/F1_score), replacing Precision with *Specificity* (or the True Negative Rate) as a metric to be balanced against Recall.
-I used this metric because I wanted to prioritize the correct identification of questions which actually elicited "useful feedback" as well as those not actually eliciting such feedback -- and the two, like [Precision and Recall](http://scikit-learn.org/stable/auto_examples/model_selection/plot_precision_recall.html), have [competing objectives](http://med.emory.edu/EMAC/curriculum/diagnosis/sensand.htm) as well -- in order to provide a more complete picture of the potential feedback a prospective r/gradamissions user might encounter.
+I used this metric because I wanted to prioritize the correct identification of questions which actually elicited "useful feedback" as well as those not actually eliciting such feedback in order to provide a more complete picture of the potential feedback a prospective r/gradamissions user might encounter.
+Also, like [Precision and Recall](http://scikit-learn.org/stable/auto_examples/model_selection/plot_precision_recall.html), the metrics Recall and Specificity have [competing objectives](http://med.emory.edu/EMAC/curriculum/diagnosis/sensand.htm).

 ![alt text](../assets/img/LRComp.png)